 The taxi will arrive soon.
 As Rose edges toward the curb, she hears a muffled banging noise from across the lot.
 She scans her surroundings, sees nothing.
 The sound is coming from the northeast corner.
 Still very much under the influence, she correctly identifies it: someone’s trapped in the trunk of a car, slamming their extremities against its ceiling to get the attention of a bystander.
 “Oh fuck” she says to nobody.

 She ducks behind a parking meter as the taxi moves in, watches it cycle twice around the perimeter before exiting.
 Now the lot is empty.
 It almost feels serene.
 Rose keeps her gaze fixed on the sedan.
-Black glowing under a halogen lamp, it’s strangely well-lit for an abduction, she thinks.
+Black glowing under a halogen lamp, it’s a pretty conspicuous place to conduct somebody, she thinks.
 Her fingers locate three pins tucked inside a velveteen pocket.
 Clutching them in a tight fist, she rises from her stooped position to begin a rescue mission.